 Family Child Care Provider

-A Young Mom Searches for a Family Child Care Provider
+Searching for a Family Child Care Provider

 My husband and I were in college when our son was born.
 We needed someone to watch him while we were in class so I searched for child care.
 I was young, naive and didn't know what questions to ask or what to look for when choosing a family child care provider.
 What I found was a series of moms who were looking to supplement their income for a little while, but never intended to have a career in child care.
 Several quit unexpectedly and left me scrambling to find a new provider, while our son was devastated because he had formed attachments to his caregivers.
 Looking back I realize that these frequent changes weren't good for him, but I didn't know that then.